-- Dry hands.
-First and foremost, waterproof motorcycle gloves keep your hands dry during rainy days.
+- Better grip.
+Waterproof motorcycle gloves keep your hands dry during rainy days.
 You can go out on your motorcycle regardless of weather conditions without getting soaked.
-That will also keep you from catching a cold during foul weather.
+This gives you a better grip and consistent control of your bike.

 - Enhanced protection.
 High-quality waterproof gloves also offer excellent protection against impacts, especially in the case of accidents.
 Depending on the pair you choose, waterproof gloves can give you reinforced knuckles and thick materials that are resistant to tears, bumps, and other hazards.

 Repeat after us: water-resistant is not waterproof.
 Water-resistant gloves have an outer shell that blocks out moisture.
 They repel rain but are prone to absorbing water in the long run.
 Usually made of leather, water-resistant motorcycle gloves are ideal for summer and mid-seasons but fail to deliver enough protection for harsh weather conditions.
 Most water-resistant gloves require treatments with wax or similar products for creating a water-blocking barrier.
 They also need regular maintenance to stay in optimum condition.

 Completely waterproof gloves are ideal for all wet conditions, including deep snow.
 They’re made from thick, quality materials and have several inner layers for more protection against low temperatures and water.
 The most common material used for this option is Gore-Tex, a fabric known to provide long-lasting water resistance and breathability, but there are other types of materials that are just as efficient.
 The drawback of waterproof gloves is that they tend to lack ventilation.
 The lack of breathability makes them hot and can result in your hands sweating inside of the gloves.